Cervical Cancer

 LEEP Procedure

 LEEP, or loop electrosurgical excision procedure, is used both for diagnosis and treatment of abnormal cells on your cervix.
 This procedure uses a fine wire loop and an electric current to cut away a thin layer of abnormal tissue.
-Your doctor usually does LEEPs in the clinic after giving you local anesthesia.
-Sometimes, though, you will have the procedure at an outpatient clinic under general anesthesia.
+Your doctor will usually perform LEEPs in the clinic after giving local anesthesia.
+Sometimes, though, the procedure requires outpatient surgery under general anesthesia.

 A pathologist will examine the tissue, and the test results will determine if you need further treatment.